Survey on Hospital Factors Affecting Failure to Rescue in Pancreatic Surgery - PancreasGroup.org 2

 3. Advanced Monitoring and Response

-Pancreatic surgery patients require close monitoring postoperatively due to the risk of severe complications such as pancreatic fistula, sepsis and hemorrhage.
-The lack of advanced monitoring techniques and immediate intervention strategies might affect the detection of complications and the management thereof [3,4].
+Pancreatic surgery patients require close postoperative monitoring to quickly address severe complications such as pancreatic fistula, sepsis and hemorrhage.
+The lack of advanced monitoring techniques and immediate intervention strategies might affect the detection of complications and the management thereof.

 3a.
-How do you rate the importance of advanced monitoring techniques of patients in an intensive care or advanced care unit immediately post-pancreatic surgery in influencing failure to rescue (FTR)?
+How do you rate the importance of advanced monitoring techniques of patients in an intensive care or advanced care unit immediately post-pancreatic surgery in influencing FTR?

 Not at all